grip-unina/B-Free/README.md

 ## Training set

-You can download our training dataset here (coming soon).
+You can download our training dataset [here](https://www.grip.unina.it/download/prog/B-Free/training_data/).

 ***Note:*** *training a method on this dataset only partially reflects the **inpainted+** version of our augmentation strategy, as the dataset does not include blurring, JPEG, and the extra augmentations of **inpainted++** (scaling,